Surviving cEDH

 My event did have something similar, in that different prizes had been announced for each of 1st, 2nd, 3rd, 4th, 5-8th, and 9-16th places.
 This meant that in each of the 4 quarterfinals matches, there were going to be 3 losers, but one of them had to be crowned "second place".
 We ended up using the rule that if players are knocked out in order, we use that order, otherwise we go by their order in the standings after Swiss.
 This resulted in some really weird incentives in the finals, since the difference between third and 4th place was several hundred dollars, so players were encouraged to ensure specific other players didn't win even if that player lost.
 This is a terrible prize structure, never do this.

 Awarding points based on player kills has its own problems, as the question of what counts as a player kill is very difficult to define.
 If I cast Approach of the Second Sun, do I get credit for 3 kills or 0?
 If I cast a pump spell on another player's attacking creature in order to kill the defending player, who gets credit for that kill?
-Granted I'm pretty sure not many people are playing pump spells in cEDH, but I'm not a huge fan of this.
-In practice I think it will usually lead to one player getting most of the points, since they'll kill all three other people at once with infinite mana and Walking Ballista or whatever.
+Granted not many people are playing pump spells in cEDH, but this sort of problem will definitely come up.
+In practice I think it will usually lead to one player getting all of the points, since they'll kill everyone at once with infinite mana and Walking Ballista or whatever.

 Some tournaments also try to offset the disadvantage of going last in the turn order by awarding extra points to those players.
 In our event we didn't do that for day 1, and then in day 2 the turn order was determined by their standings after Swiss, as another reward for players who actually won games.Command Tower also supported this natively; it gives players a seating order on the pairings, and the player in seat 1 always goes first.